d-farnham/djfarnham/content/home/whatido.md

 As we enter the 2020s, risks from climate extremes are commanding increasing attention.
 I am encouraged by the increasing attention being paid to improving the estimation and prediction of extreme climate events by the public and private sector alike.
 I hope to be a part of this tide.

-Research of future energy systems is an exciting field because our collective goal is clear -- reducing the concentration of greeenhouse gases in our atmosphere while maintaining reliable power and energy supply around the globe -- but the best pathway to acheive this goal is very much up for debate.
+Research of future energy systems is an exciting field because our collective goal is clear -- reducing the concentration of greenhouse gases in our atmosphere while maintaining reliable power and energy supply around the globe -- but the best pathway to achieve this goal is very much up for debate.
 For example, there is a great need to develop management solutions to address the challenges that come with a future of more dependence on renewable resources like solar and wind power generation.
 My goal is to inform the development of these management solutions by providing relevant scientific insights.

+# Bio
+David Farnham is a postdoctoral research fellow at [Carnegie Science and the Department of Global Ecology](https://dge.carnegiescience.edu/) at Stanford University working with [Dr. Ken Caldeira](https://dge.carnegiescience.edu/labs/caldeira-lab).
+David is an engineer and applied scientist who investigates climate risk to critical water and energy infrastructure.
+David holds a PhD from the Department of Earth and Environmental Engineering at Columbia University where he studied under the advisement of [Dr. Upmanu Lall](http://www.columbia.edu/~ula2/).